steppony/Qiskit-Hackaton/README.md

 Takeaway:

-- A complicated quantum circuit is build out of easy to understand subsystems
+- A complicated quantum circuit is build out of subsystems which are easy to understand